esragoth/mcp_agent_tools/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-MCP Agent Tools is a Python library that bridges Machine Comprehension Protocol (MCP) servers with various AI agent frameworks.
+MCP Agent Tools is a Python library that bridges Model Context Protocol (MCP) servers with various AI agent frameworks.
 It provides tools to easily expose MCP server capabilities to AI agents, with built-in support for the SmolAgents framework.

 ## What is MCP?

-Machine Comprehension Protocol (MCP) is a standardized protocol for exposing tools and capabilities to AI models and agents.
+Model Context Protocol (MCP) is a standardized protocol for exposing tools and capabilities to AI models and agents.
 MCP servers provide a consistent interface for AI agents to access external tools and capabilities.

 ## Features